 It depends on your vases.
-As a reference, you could do 5-15 quart sized mason jars depending on fullness wanted.
-That being said I usually like to say an average of $10 per arrangement is a good medium amount of flowers for a quart-sized mason jar.
-I would also estimate one bucket could do a modest bride’s bouquet, a few small bridesmaids, and a handful of boutonnieres.
+As a reference, you could do 5-10 quart sized mason jars depending on fullness wanted.
+That being said I usually like to say an average of $15-20 per arrangement is a good medium amount of flowers for a quart-sized mason jar.
+I would also estimate one bucket could do a modest bride’s bouquet, a couple simple bridesmaids, and a handful of boutonnieres.

 Can I pick out all the flowers?

 No. These buckets are purely seasonal and what is available at the time.
 If you have likes and dislikes I will do my best to accommodate them.
 If you want lots of sunflowers, peonies, dahlias, etc. please contact me as they are priced per stem.
 Some will wind up in your bucket but if you want lots it will be a separate order.